hollan2/capstone_project/Isle of Trust/public/markdown/hintLevel3.md

+Stage 0 Hint Placeholder
+~Stage 1 Hint Placeholder
+~Stage 2 Hint Placeholder
-Stage 3 Hint Placeholder
+~Stage 3 Hint Placeholder
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
+~Stage 4 Hint Placeholder
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
+~Goals: Ensure that each person doesn't go below 1 resource!
+They must also all successfully pay their mortgage of 5 tons in 10 years.
+Remember that in order to convince Susi to be like Rec, you must cooperate with them consecutively for 3 turns.
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
+~Goals: Ensure that each person doesn't go below 1 resource!
+They must also all successfully pay their mortgage of 5 tons in 10 years.
+Remember that in order to convince Susi to be like Rec, you must cooperate with them consecutively for 3 turns.
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
+~Goals: Ensure that each person doesn't go below 1 resource!
+They must also all successfully pay their mortgage of 5 tons in 10 years.
+Remember that in order to convince Susi to be like Rec, you must cooperate with them consecutively for 3 turns.
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
+~Goals: Ensure that each person doesn't go below 1 resource!
+They must also all successfully pay their mortgage of 5 tons in 10 years.
+Remember that in order to convince Susi to be like Rec, you must cooperate with them consecutively for 3 turns.
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
+~Goals: Ensure that each person doesn't go below 1 resource!
+They must also all successfully pay their mortgage of 5 tons in 10 years.
+Remember that in order to convince Susi to be like Rec, you must cooperate with them consecutively for 3 turns.
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
+~Goals: Ensure that each person doesn't go below 1 resource!
+They must also all successfully pay their mortgage of 5 tons in 10 years.
+Remember that in order to convince Susi to be like Rec, you must cooperate with them consecutively for 3 turns.
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
+~Goals: Ensure that each person doesn't go below 1 resource!
+They must also all successfully pay their mortgage of 5 tons in 10 years.
+Remember that in order to convince Susi to be like Rec, you must cooperate with them consecutively for 3 turns.
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
+~Goals: Ensure that each person doesn't go below 1 resource!
+They must also all successfully pay their mortgage of 5 tons in 10 years.
+Remember that in order to convince Susi to be like Rec, you must cooperate with them consecutively for 3 turns.
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
+~Goals: Ensure that each person doesn't go below 1 resource!
+They must also all successfully pay their mortgage of 5 tons in 10 years.
+Remember that in order to convince Susi to be like Rec, you must cooperate with them consecutively for 3 turns.
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
+~Goals: Ensure that each person doesn't go below 1 resource!
+They must also all successfully pay their mortgage of 5 tons in 10 years.
+Remember that in order to convince Susi to be like Rec, you must cooperate with them consecutively for 3 turns.
-~ Goals: Keep watch of everyone, ensuring that no one goes below 1 resource.
-Like previously, they must also pay 5 tons in mortgage after 10 years.
-Watch out for Domran, they will be difficult to work with with their random actions!
+~Goals: Ensure that each person doesn't go below 1 resource!
+They must also all successfully pay their mortgage of 5 tons in 10 years.
+Remember that in order to convince Susi to be like Rec, you must cooperate with them consecutively for 3 turns.